citusdata/citus_docs/develop/api_guc.rst

 citus.enable_repartition_joins (boolean)
 ****************************************

 Ordinarily, attempting to perform :ref:`repartition_joins` with the adaptive executor will fail with an error message.
-However setting ``citus.enable_repartition_joins`` to true allows Citus to perform the join.
+However, setting ``citus.enable_repartition_joins`` to true allows Citus to perform the join.
 The default value is false.

 .. _enable_repartitioned_insert_select: